MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/custom-integration.md

 #### Pre-requisites

-* Proper mapping of content between MCT and other portal from where user progress needs to be imported.
+* Proper mapping of content between CT and other portal from where user progress needs to be imported.
-  * For e.g.: In the external portal if there is a course with 3 lessons and 5 quizzes (graded or non-graded), then in MCT there should be the course present with same number of lesson / assessment placeholders in the same sequential order.
+  * For e.g.: In the external portal if there is a course with 3 lessons and 5 quizzes (graded or non-graded), then in CT there should be the course present with same number of lesson / assessment placeholders in the same sequential order.

 #### Steps to how to integrate APIs to import progress